 Years at Knox: 2012 to present

 B.A., English, 2003, Franklin and Marshall College.

-Post World War II literatures in German, French and Japanese, translation studies, literary multilingualism, transnational literatures, literatures of migration, theories of language and writing systems, intermedial approaches to print literature, mathematical and geometric tropes in literature, literary-mathematical experiments and literary constraint, theories of space.
+German language and literature, Post World War II literatures in French, Japanese and Turkish, translation in theory and practice, literatures of migration, theories of language and writing systems, intermedial approaches to print literature, mathematical and geometric tropes in literature, literary-mathematical experiments and literary constraint, theories of space.

 Sage Fellowships, Graduate School, Cornell University, 2005-2006 and 2011-2012.